 2. Open the C:\ProgramData\unifi-video\data\system.properties configuration file using Notepad.
 Note that the C:\ProgramData\ directory is hidden by default, so you may need to type in the path or configure Windows Explorer to show hidden files and folders.

-3. Add the following line at the end of the file pointing to the subdirectory created in Step 1.
+3. Add the following two lines at the end of the file, editing the av.tempdir parameter so it points to the subdirectory created in Step 1.
 Note the use of the escape character (double \\) and make sure there are no extra characters such as spaces at the end of the path):

 4. Save and close the system.properties file.